tarnfeld/hadoopit/README.md

 hadoopit
 ========

-Automated point-in-time snapshots for HDFS
+Hadoopit is a command line tool that helps manage automated Point-In-Time snapshots of a data in a HDFS cluster.